bradleypmartin/Flash-Chat-iOS12/README.md

 ## What you will learn

-* How to integrate third party libraries in your app.
+* How to integrate third party libraries in my app.
-* How to store data in the cloud using Firebase.
+* How to store data in the cloud using Firebase (like w/Android projects)
 * How to query the Firebase database.
 * How to use Firebase for user authentication.
 * How to work with a UITableView.